 \section{Influence of gas accretion}

-In this section we first investigate the difference in gap shape between accreting and non accreting planets.
-Then we focus on the influence of different gas accretion rates, to explore the variety of gas accretion rates found in the literature.
-We finish this section by studying the influence of planetary accretion on the stellar accretion.
+In this section, we first investigate the difference in gap shape between accreting and non-accreting planets.
+Then we focus on the influence of different gas accretion rates to explore the variety of gas accretion rates found in the literature.
+We conclude this section by studying the influence of planetary accretion on stellar accretion.